Rules of Chess

 Rook

-The rook can move any number of fields along orthogonal lines (horizontally or vertically) until an other piece or the edge of the board is reached.
+The rook can move any number of fields along orthogonal lines (horizontally or vertically) until another piece or the edge of the board is reached.

 Bishop